ibracorp/ibramenu/README.md

 [![Ubuntu](https://img.shields.io/badge/Works%20best%20with-Ubuntu-E95420?style=plastic&logo=ubuntu&logoColor=white)](https://ubuntu.com)
 [![IBRADOCS](https://img.shields.io/badge/IBRA-Docs-blue?style=plastic)](https://docs.ibracorp.io)

 This README is a work in progress and awaiting other tasks before being completed.
 The actual documentation page below has all the information to help you get started with IBRAMENU.

 **HOW TO INSTALL** <br>
-[![Install](https://img.shields.io/badge/Install-IBRAMENU-brightgreen?style=plastic)](https://docs.ibracorp.io/ibramenu)
+Clone repo and run the inbrainit.sh file [![Install](https://img.shields.io/badge/Install-IBRAMENU-brightgreen?style=plastic)](https://docs.ibracorp.io/ibramenu)

 **Want to Support Us and Get Perks?** <br>